flusity/flusity-CMS/README.md

 <p>Also uses jQuery, which is an easy-to-use and flexible JavaScript library for efficient DOM manipulation and AJAX requests.</p>
 <p>Like most websites, Flusity-CMS uses HTML and CSS to structure and style the website.</p>
 <p>The project also uses Model-View-Controller (MVC) architecture, which helps keep the code neat and well-organized.</p>
+<p>The implementation of prefix support allows for more efficient database management as it creates a clear structure and helps avoid naming conflicts, especially when the same CMS is used for various websites or when various plugins and modules are included.
+This is particularly beneficial in large systems and aids in enhancing security and data organization.</p>
 <br>
 <b>This site admin control panel includes the following features:</b>
   <h3>Dashboard</h3>